dmmarkwork-cloud/rotor-blade-helicopter-design/README.md

-# Rotor Blade Element Theory in Helicopter Design
+# Rotor Blade Helicopter Design

 CAD and technical drawing package for a two-blade helicopter rotor (71.10 in overall diameter), developed as part of an aeronautical engineering coursework project applying blade element theory to a fully modeled and drafted rotor geometry.